anshulsamar/anshulsamar.github.io/_texts/psych103.md

 Inside the fishbowl, students are sharing.
 Some look down at the carpet while others speak loudly and out, offering emotions and life stories.
-There are nods and laughter and quiet acknowledgements.
-At times, there is silence.
+There are nods and laughter and acknowledgements.
+At times, there is only silence.
 It pleads, as if to say, "these are the shoes I walk in, I have no other pair but my own."

 [//]: # Many look down at the carpet and feet as if to sayis a pleadingone